quynhmanh/gatsby-starter-kontent-lumen/docs/WEB-SPOTLIGHT.md

 To purchase the Web Spotlight, you could [request a guided tour](https://webspotlight.kontent.ai/#form), or you could [Use the Intercom](https://docs.kontent.ai/tutorials/set-up-kontent/set-up-your-project/web-spotlight#a-boost-your-web-with-web-spotlight).
 Once the Web Spotlight is activated you will see in the Kontent UI new [WebSpotlight tab](https://docs.kontent.ai/tutorials/set-up-kontent/set-up-your-project/web-spotlight#a-what-web-spotlight-looks-like) and the [`Subpages` element type will be enabled](https://docs.kontent.ai/tutorials/set-up-kontent/set-up-your-project/web-spotlight#a-how-web-spotlight-works).

+These object are about to be created or enabled when the Web Spotlight is activated:

 * Content type `Homepage` is created with `Subpages` elements.
-  * One empty content item called `Homepage` based on that content type that works as a website root.
+  * One empty content item called `Homepage` based on that content type that works as a website root in Web Spotlight.
-* Sample content type `Page` that should be used for menu definition, but we already have out content model `Menu item` ready and filled with data, so that content type is not necessary to be used.
+* Sample content type `Page` that should be used for menu definition.
+The example already contains a content model `Menu item` for this purposes ready and filled with data, so `Page` content type is not necessary to be used.

 ### Integrate preview with Web Spotlight